Maxwell Township, Sangamon County, Illinois

 Maxwell Township is located in Sangamon County, Illinois.
 As of the 2010 census, its population was 193 and it contained 72 housing units.
-Maxwell Township formed from a portion of Loami Township on an unknown date, but sometime prior to 1921.
+Maxwell Township was formed from a portion of Loami Township on March 14, 1899, by the Sangamon County Board.

 Geography

 According to the 2010 census, the township has a total area of 20.98 sqmi, all land.